 Warrior King Guitar also uses it from time to time.

 Earn Your Happy Ending: The end of the manga.
 After all their trials and horrible torment, there is a happy ending for all the characters, even the long-suffering Flute.
 She and Hamel get married and have nine children.

-Everyone Can See It: Hamel and Flute during the first, oh, 16 volumes, seem utterly determined to not let the other know how they really feel, to the point where they come across as having Belligerent Sexual Tension cranked up to 11.
-Flute herself very much wants Hamel to respond to the feelings she doesn't really try to hide, but Hamel has a lot of emotionalbaggage that makes him afraid of opening up to anyone, while desperately craving human contact.
-Made all the more hilarious since they're constantly mistaken for a couple and their nakama call them out on their feelings constantly and loudly, in front of the other party, which prompts one of them (usually Hamel) to engage in frothing, stuttering spiels about how that's a stupid mistake and/or a filthy lie, usually crossing into Suspiciously Specific Denial.
+Everyone Can See It: During the first 16 volumes, Hamel and Flute, are utterly determined not to let the other know how they really feel, to the point where they come across as having Belligerent Sexual Tension.
+Flute herself very much wants Hamel to respond to the feelings she doesn't really try to hide, but Hamel has a lot of emotional baggage that makes him afraid of opening up to anyone, while desperately craving human contact.
+It's made all the more hilarious since they're constantly mistaken for a couple and their party call them out on their feelings constantly and loudly, in front of the other party, which prompts one of them (usually Hamel) to engage in frothing, stuttering spiels about how that's a stupid mistake and/or a filthy lie, usually crossing into Suspiciously Specific Denial.

 Fantasy World Map: Whenever Hamel makes Magic Music, he uses a real-world classical composition and he or someone explains in detail it's origin such as Mozart composing it in France.
-However, none of these real world countries appear to exist on his version of earth.
-Instead there's a bunch of made-up countries named for musical terms.
+However, none of them appear to exist on his version of earth and instead there's a bunch of made-up countries named for musical terms.

 Fighting from the Inside: To Bass's consternation, Lute's body occasionally shows small signs of this like shedding tears.

 Five-Man Band: The main party, known as "The Five Great Hopes" form one.